-Forklift and equip 2 years

-Pilot plant equipment Depreciation to commence upon assets being
+Forklift and equipment 2 years Pilot plant equipment 2 years

-available for use

 Intangible assets

 Intangible assets with finite lives are measured at cost less accumulated amortization and impairment charges.
 These intangible assets are amortized on a straight-line basis over their estimated useful lives.
 Useful lives, residual values and amortization methods for intangible assets with finite useful lives are reviewed at least annually.